-There are already many mobile platforms on the market today, including Symbian, iPhone, Windows Mobile, BlackBerry, Java Mobile Edition, Linux Mobile (LiMo), and more.
-When I tell people about Android, their first question is often, Why do we need another mobile standard?
+There are already many mobile platforms on the market today, including iOS, Windows Mobile, Symbian, WebOS, bada, and more.
+When I tell people about Android, their first question is often, What is different about Android?
 Where's the "wow"?

 Although some of its features have appeared before, Android is the first environment that combines the following: